 1911 ownership – training, maintenance, and attention required

 In my humble opinion, it boils down to this.
 1911s are simply not for everyone.
 In fact, there is not one perfect gun that works well for everyone.
-In a striker-fired world, the 1911 requires a little more training because it has an external safety.
+In a striker-fired world, the classic firearm requires a little more training because it has external safety.
 Find a local shooting class with a certified instructor.

 The best way I have ever heard 1911 ownership explained was this: Go outside and look at your lawnmower.
 If it is clean, maintained and taken care of, you are probably a 1911 person.
 On the other hand, if the mower is shoved in the corner of the yard and covered in grass, you might want to consider a striker-fired gun.